-Although each person's experience is unique, many individuals find it helpful to talk to someone who has had or is currently in a similar situation.
-The Peer Support Program offers cancer patients the opportunity to speak to survivors or other veteran patients who have already "been there."
+Although each person's experience is unique, many individuals find it helpful to talk to someone who has gone through a similar situation and who has "been there."

 Patients can be matched with volunteers according to criteria such as diagnosis and stage, age, and gender.
 Talking with someone who has lived with cancer can often be comforting and can reduce the sense of anxiety and isolation during the initial period of diagnosis.
 The volunteers are a wonderful group of individuals who can provide special support, comfort, and practical advice to others who have been newly diagnosed or who are facing new decisions with their cancer.

 Caregiver Connection Program (by Phone)

 The UCSF Neuro-Oncology Caregiver Connection Program connects the family caregivers of UCSF Neuro-Oncology patients for peer support.
 Caregivers are matched, as best as possible, by tumor type, treatment, age and family situation so that family and friends can talk to someone who best understands their new caregiving circumstances.